moldiscovery/migra/README.md

 ## WARNING

-All repositories **MUST** have different names, we don't know what happens in case there are two or more repositories with equal name.
+All repositories **MUST** have different names, in case there are two or more repositories with equal name they are skipped.

-Existing repositories on GitHub might be **OVERWRITTEN** if they have identical names to repositories being migrated.

 [hub]: https://github.com/github/hub